Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 All trainees receive a combination of individual and group supervision (a minimum of four hours) per week.
 Supervision occurs on an individual basis, during group rounds, within clinic settings, and within the Training Program seminars.
 All supervision is performed by departmental faculty members who meet the California Board of Psychology requirements and CHOC Hospital’s Medical Staff qualifications.
 Supervisors will conduct direct observations of your clinical work on all rotations at least once during each formal evaluation period either through live, direct supervision or video recording review.

 Interns are offered at least two hours of individual supervision per week for ongoing outpatient therapy cases and specialty rotational experiences.
 Supervision of the consultation-liaison service is handled with both individual supervision and via group supervision (rounds).
 Rounds are led by licensed psychologists and at times co-led by a board-certified child & adolescent psychiatrist.
 The amount and frequency of this supervision will vary depending on the complexity and number of consults received.
 Typically, individual consultation-liaison supervision occurs for 1 hour per week plus additional time as needed, and group consultation-liaison supervision occurs for 1 hour per week.
 Additionally, consultation services are often provided using a co-assessment and co-treatment model, especially for high risk and complex consults.
 Therefore, interns are able to observe their supervisors providing psychological services.
-There may also be opportunities to participate in co-therapy with supervisors and receive immediate feedback based on direct observation of clinical skills.
+There also may be opportunities to participate in co-therapy with supervisors and receive immediate feedback based on direct observation of clinical skills.
 Assessment supervision is provided as the case progresses, and is at least 1 hour per week.
 Additionally, the supervisor is often present for intakes and feedbacks and will be present for testing as needed.
-Furthermore, interns on the emergency department rotation also receive 1 hour of group supervision per week, in addition to daily case-based supervision.
+Furthermore, interns on the emergency department rotation also receive 1 hour of individual or group supervision per week, in addition to daily case-based supervision.
 Supervision is also provided informally during medical rounds on major rotations.
 In addition, there is a strong postdoctoral fellow presence who can also provide case consultation and professional development under the supervision of a licensed supervisor.
 Supervision and responsibility for the patients will ultimately be the responsibility of a licensed clinical psychologist on staff.

 You will be assigned one outpatient therapy Medical Coping Clinic supervisor who will work with you throughout the year.
 This supervisor will provide continuity throughout the year and will also serve as a professional mentor.